TimAbad/Claude-AI-Simple-Web-App/README.md

 # Claude-AI-Simple-Web-App
+App protoyping with Claude Code.
 Use Claude Code to build a fully working web app with search, categories, dark mode, and more — all by typing plain English.

 📋 PROMPT 1: Build the Bookmark App